How parishes in the Diocese of Shrewsbury welcome enquirers into OCIA, register them with the diocesan team, and prepare for the Rite of Election.

 The 2026 surge as encouragement

 At the 2026 Rite of Election, 171 adults from 31 parishes were presented to Bishop Davies for election.
 Two successive Rites were celebrated at Shrewsbury Cathedral on the First Sunday of Lent because the Cathedral could not hold everyone in one celebration.
 The numbers are 82 in 2024, 100 in 2025, 171 in 2026.
-People are coming.
-Every parish needs to be ready.
+People are coming, and every parish needs to be ready.

-Bishop Davies has called this a moment of grace.
-He has framed Shrewsbury as a Church ready for converts.
+Bishop Davies has called this a moment of grace and has framed Shrewsbury as a Church ready for converts.
 Practically, that means every parish needs a clear path from first enquiry to the Easter sacraments.
 The Order of Christian Initiation of Adults (OCIA) is that path.

 The parish is the first port

 Most enquirers ask a friend, a parishioner, or knock at the parish door.
-The parish priest is the first port of call.
+The parish priest is the first point of contact.
 He gathers the basic facts:

 1. Is the enquirer baptised, and if so, in which Christian community?